ohlai/obsidian-gym-log/README.md

 There are three different views/pages:
 - Overview / a list of workouts that have been performed.
 This includes a heatmap.
 - A workout view.
-Includes a list of remaining and performed exercies.
+Includes a list of remaining and performed exercises.
   - Has en effort graph at the bottom
 - An exercise view that shows instructions and the last few times this exercise was performed.
   - Has en effort/weight graph at the bottom